m-dannecker/MetaSVR/README.md

 # MetaSVR

-More information and instrcutions will follow shortly.
+More information and instructions will follow shortly.